Ozzymara/mind-haven/README.md

 Testing Results:

-In depth testing has been carried out, all results are shown below in the test results sheet:
+In-depth testing has been carried out, and all results are shown below in the test results sheet:

 <details>
 <summary>Click to view test grid</summary>